 7. Write an achievement list

 This is another one of my favourites.
-It’s a simple feel good list of all your achievements.
+It’s a simple feel-good list of all your achievements.
 Everyone has achieved something no matter how small.
-From child birth, to getting your driver’s licence, falling in love or even getting a job or qualification.
-In my opinion even having your heart broken is an achievement because unlike many people, you were courageous enough to be vulnerable.
+From childbirth, to getting your driver’s license, falling in love or even getting a job or qualification.
+In my opinion, even having your heart broken is an achievement because unlike many people, you were courageous enough to be vulnerable.
 Now when you do write this list don’t worry about being humble, this is a personal list for you only.
 Doing this will not only boost your confidence but also remind you of how awesome you really are.
 It might even bring to mind a few other things you may want to achieve in the future.
 When you finish this list be sure to give yourself a pat on the back for all that you have achieved and that you are capable of accomplishing.

 8. Change your bad habits